smart-data-lake/smart-data-lake/docs/reference/executionModes.md

 ### SparkStreamingMode
 SDLB also supports a streaming with the `SparkStreamingMode`.
-Under the hood it uses *Spark Structured Streaming*.
+Under the hood it uses [Spark Structured Streaming](https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html).
 An Action with SparkStreamingMode in streaming mode is an asynchronous action.

 Its rhythm can be configured by setting a `triggerType` to either `Once`, `ProcessingTime` or `Continuous` (default is `Once`).